2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Market Participant Behavior and Expectation Management:

-• Liquidity premiums and price volatility.
+• Liquidity premium and price volatility.
 Assets with better liquidity often enjoy a certain premium, while low liquidity assets may face significant discounts when urgently liquidated due to a lack of sufficient trading counterparts, exacerbating price volatility and market risk.

 To address this issue, many RWA project parties are taking the following measures: